 I am a BIG baseball fan!
 Springtime and baseball season are my favorite times of the year.
-The historic legacy attached to Richmond’s Shockoe Bottom and baseball would seem to have an unlikely association, and yet building a new baseball stadium in the “Bottom” has put baseball, business, politics, and legacy right smack in the middle of a huge controversy.
+The historic legacy attached to Richmond’s Shockoe Bottom and baseball would seem to have an unlikely association, unhealthy and yet building a new baseball stadium in the “Bottom” has put baseball, stuff business, adiposity politics, and legacy right smack in the middle of a huge controversy.

 The City of Richmond and a group of local business interests are at odds with a very vocal group of citizen-activists called Urban AWAREness, Inc., a group of community organizers advocating cultural awareness, economic empowerment, equity and justice within the African American community.
 The new baseball stadium for The Flying Squirrels, Richmond’s professional baseball franchise, is the centerpiece of Mayor Dwight C. Jones’ $200 million Revitalize RVA development proposal.
 But, the problem is that the very site chosen for the new stadium is on historic ground.
 Shockoe Bottom was once the economic center of the U.S. domestic slave trade, and there is much contention over the inappropriateness of putting a sports venue in the heart of what many call “sacred grounds.”
 In March of this year, there was a celebration called Liberation Day 2014.
 It commemorated the 149th anniversary of the liberation of Richmond by Union troops led by Black soldiers, an event that ended over 200 years of slavery in the former capital of the Confederacy.
 Ana Edwards, the chair of the Sacred Ground Historical Reclamation Project of the Defenders for Freedom, Justice & Equality said, “The purpose of this program is to symbolically reclaim the sacred ground of Shockoe Bottom…”